yadnyeshkolte/cdac-java/mcqexams/d_4_9_2025/README.md

 c) Runtime error
 d) Nothing

 ## Q17.
-Which keyword is used to call the parent class constructor?
+Which keyword is used to call the parent class constructor? a
 a) super
 b) this
 c) parent
 d) base

-## Q18.
+## Q18. b
 ```java
 class A {
     A() {